tippingpointuk/climatereparations/index.md

   image:
     link: ''
     location: left
-  text: |-
-    #### Countdown to march: {% include counter.html %}
+  text: "#### Countdown to march: {% include counter.html %}\n\n# Climate Reparations

-    # Climate Reparations Bloc

-    ## Gathering from 11am at the Bank of England.

-    Our economic, political and social infrastructures are failing to protect life, and need repairing.
-At the COP26 Coalition’s 6 November 2021 Global Day of Climate Justice London rally, organisers from Wretched of the Earth, Stop the Mangazanami, London Renters Union, No More Exclusions, Revoke, Platform, Tipping Point and others will co-lead a reparations bloc demanding systems change.
+    Bloc\n\n## Gather from 11am at the Bank of England.\n\nOur economic, political and social infrastructures are failing to protect life, and need repairing. \n\nAt the COP26 Coalition’s 6 November 2021 Global Day of Climate Justice London rally, organisers from Wretched of the Earth, Stop the Mangazanami, London Renters Union, No More Exclusions, Revoke, Platform, Tipping Point and others will co-lead a reparations bloc demanding systems change."
   buttons:
+  - text: RSVP
+    target: join
   - text: Demands
     target: "#demands"
   border_bottom: